 The application of the principles of Western medicine during pregnancy and childbirth has not, of course, been universally popular.
 Nor has this been universally successful.
 The past few decades have been characterised both by increased medicalisation of pregnancy and birth and by the various responses to this from those who do not consider it appropriate, including the natural birth and midwifery movements.
 Perhaps inevitably, the exact nature and form of these movements varies geographically.
 New Zealand has a unique story of midwifery autonomy, while slightly differing political and practice stories have played out in Australia, the US, Canada, the UK and other countries.
 The trend towards the kind of hands-off approach practised by midwives like Nita, however, can now be found in midwifery practice in all of these countries – and others – and it is this trend and some of the questions it raises for us as midwives that I would like to explore in this article.

-“There does not seem to be a clear theoretical definition of what ‘hands-off’ practice means, although it is a term whose meaning might seem fairly obvious to most people.
+There does not seem to be a clear theoretical definition of what ‘hands-off’ practice means, although it is a term whose meaning is fairly obvious to most people.
 In relation to midwifery, it appears to be used in at least two ways.
-Firstly, it describes a general attitude; a low-tech and individualised approach where the practitioner does not manually intervene unless there is both a genuine need to do so and genuine consent has been obtained from the woman.
-This contrasts with the approach taken where systems of care and individual practitioners adopt routine practices or interventions which are then applied to all women on a population basis, rather than according to individual need or choice.
+Firstly, it describes a general attitude; a low-tech and individualised approach where the practitioner does not manually intervene unless there is a genuine need to do so, and a genuine desire from the woman that this happens, following honest discussion of the situation and options.
+This contrasts with the approach taken where systems of care and individual practitioners adopt the use of routine practices or interventions which are then applied to all women on a population basis, rather than according to individual need.

 Secondly, the term ‘hands-off’ is used specifically in relation to a number of different aspects of midwifery practice, including;